The Virasoro structure and the scattering matrix for Liouville conformal field theory: Segal-Sugawara representation and the Gaussian Free Field

 This quadratic form admits a closure on a domain $\mc{D}(\mc{Q})\subset \mc{D}(\mc{Q}_0)$ and one can view ${\bf H}$ as a self-adjoint operator using the Friedrichs extension \cite[Proposition 5.5]{GKRV}.
 The operator ${\bf H}$ has a domain $\mc{D}({\bf H})\subset \mc{D}(\mc{Q})$ but it is also bounded as a map

 where $ \mc{D}'(\mc{Q})$ is the dual space to $\mc{D}(\mc{Q})$.
-The propagator $e^{-t{\bf H}}$ for $t\geq 0$ is a contraction semi-group that has the Markov property \cite[Proposition 5.2]{GKRV}, it will appear also below as a special case of Markovian vector field.
+The propagator $e^{-t{\bf H}}$ for $t\geq 0$ is a contraction semi-group that has the Markov property \cite[Proposition 5.2]{GKRV}, it will appear also below as a special case of Markovian dynamic that one can construct using Markovian vector fields.